 Make sure you stay tuned to your email, the Graduate Studies website and the Graduate Studies Facebook page for more details.
 Look out for information about this from your Graduate Program Assistant.
 Contact Graduate and Post-Doctoral Studies for more information.

-For Fall 2022, Campus Move-in Days are September 2nd - 4th.
-However, students who are registered for the START International Orientation are allowed to move into residence free of charge starting on August 29, which is the day before the orientation program begins.
-If you are registered for START International and are arriving on August 29th, you do not need to submit the Early Arrival Request Form because we will let the Residence office know that you are moving in early.
+For Fall 2023, Campus Move-in Days are August 31 to September 2.
+However, students who are registered for the START International Orientation are allowed to move into residence free of charge starting on August 28, which is the day before the orientation program begins.
+If you are registered for START International and are arriving on August 28, you do not need to submit the Early Arrival Request Form because we will let the Residence office know that you are moving in early.
 Please note that you must sign in at the registration desk for START International on every day of the orientation in order to not be charged extra for residence.

 Please see the move-in information above and plan your flight accordingly.
-If you plan to fly home for the winter break, residence closes for the holiday break on Saturday, December 17, 2022 and will re-open for Winter 2023 on Saturday, January 7th, 2023.
+If you plan to fly home for the winter break, make sure you check when the residence closes on Student Housing Website.

 You may participate in START International whenever your flight arrives, even if it is in the middle of the orientation week, as long as you have registered.
 Please see above for early move-in information.

-No, START International 2022 is free.
-However, not all meals are provided (details will be released to START International registrants in the digital program closer to the orientation), and students should budget $10-$15 per meal
+No, START International 2023 is free.
+However, not all meals are provided (details will be released to START International registrants in the digital program closer to the orientation), and students should budget $10-$15 per meal.

 Deadlines in Canada are strict and it is important that you do not miss any of them.
 Below is a list of some of the important dates and major deadlines to be aware of as an undergraduate or graduate student.
 Remember to check your University of Guelph email address to stay connected and informed about upcoming deadlines!